 Disinfection of combined sewer overflows is another option in North Bergen-Woodcliff.
 Disinfection by Peracetic Acid (PAA) serves as the basis in the evaluation.
 Pathogens represent the primary pollutant of concern for CSO discharges.
 Disinfection facilities are sized based on the maximum CSO discharge flow rate for each event to fully treat all but 4, 8, 12, and 20 CSO discharges per year.
-For the target of 4 CSO event per year, the 5th largest storm in the typical year will be fullydisinfected.
-CSO will be fully treated for flows below the design flow and partially treated for flows above the design flow.
-Full treatment is achieved only during times that flow rates of CSO discharges are less than the design peak flow.
-When full treatment is achieved, disinfection is assumed to remove 99.9% of pathogens (a "3-log kill.").
+For the target of 4 CSO event per year, the 5th largest storm in the typical year will be captured and disinfected.
+For the storm events larger than the 5th event, CSO discharges will be partially treated, full treatment is achieved only during times that CSO discharges are less than the maximum discharge rate.
+Where full treatment is achieved, disinfection is assumed to remove 99.9% of pathogens (a "3-log kill.").
 This preliminary disinfection alternative assumes that PAA disinfection will be implemented at location between the existing regulator and the existing outfall.
-Table D-8 presents the peak flow rates at each CSO control target and Table D-9 summarized the partially treated overflow volumes at each CSO control target.
+Table D-8 presents the peak flow rate at each CSO control target and Table D-9 summarized the partially treated overflow volumes at each CSO control target.